declare-lab/Sealing/README.md

-# [NAACL-2024 Findings] Self-adaptive Sampling for Efficient Video Question Ansering
+# [NAACL-2024 (Findings)] Self-adaptive Sampling for Efficient Video Question Ansering

-🔥 [14/03/2024] This paper has been accepeted to NAACL 2024 Findings!
+🔥 [14/03/2024] This paper has been accepeted to NAACL 2024 (Findings)!

 ## Introduction
 This repository contains the official implementation code of the paper "[Self-adaptive Sampling for Efficient Video Question Answering](https://arxiv.org/pdf/2307.04192.pdf)".